Tue, 11 Oct 2011|

 Automatically Generated Transcript (may not be 100% accurate)

-Welcome -- trainers my name is Steve White you know battalion chief with the pictures five point.
-In this segment we're going to perform -- the actual.
-That's role is done when the dash of the truck has come down trapping the driver or passengers at the legs.
-To do this this -- is most effective because we're operating off of a full frame vehicle.
-Using cutters and -- we're going to take a section of the -- a post out.
-Making relief cut in the -- -- post then place a rim to pick it.
-The dash -- of the lower extremities of the victim.
-The same steps and actions that are occurring on the driver side must also occur.
-And a passenger side.
-It's important again a very deep relief cut on the bottom a post.
+[BLANK_AUDIO] [MUSIC] [MUSIC] Welcome to Training Minutes.
+My name is Steve White, and I'm a Batallion Chief with the Fishers Fire Department.
+In this segment, we're going to perform a Dash Roll.
+A Dash Roll is done when the dash of the truck has come down, trapping the driver or passengers at the legs.
+To do this, this tactic is most effective because we're operating off a full frame vehicle.
+Using cutters and rams, we're going to take a section of the upper A post out, make a relief cut in the lower A post, then place a ram to pivot the dash up off the lower extremities of the victim.
+The same steps and actions that are occurring on the driver's side must also occur on the passenger's side.
+[NOISE] It's important to get a very deep relief cut on the bottom a-post.
 This may take more than one cut.
-A -- may also be used.
-To expand the relief cut.
-No we wanna take a section of the -- and post.
-Out of the way so that when we roll -- -- the upper -- -- -- clear the roof.
-It's important to note here that you must be able -- flies up.
-Make sure that there's no significant roof damage.
-That will close the -- to come down on the patient.
-Now -- the upper and lower a poster cut we're going to use -- -- action.
-Again this is going to be on both sides of the -- As you can see rolling -- -- was able to gain a great deal space.
-What we're doing this operation is critical months of the programs.
-The rams are going to be expanding our opening here at the low rate post.
-Pushing the dash.
-And also bringing McCollum with.
-A lot of times you'll also see movement of the pedals because sometimes we could have an entrapment with the victim's foot between the pedal and the firewall.
-Another key point to point out.
-Is that the back of the -- most rescuers.
-Keep in -- the front of the rim and watched the dash movement and see -- -- getting enough space and that's important.
-But we always -- on the back in the -- and to ensure that it does not kick out during the operation. -- brackets or Rangers can also be used to distribute or push point.
-Or to gain space based on the size -- -- -- program that you have in your cash.
-That concludes this segment of training minutes we'd like to thank all -- for sponsoring this.
+A chisel may also be used to expand the relief cut.
+[SOUND].
+[BLANK_AUDIO] Now we wanna take a section of the upper A post.
+Out of the way, so that when we roll the dash, the upper aid post will clear the roof.
+It's important to note here that you must be able to form size up, make sure that there is no significant roof damage that will cause the roof to come down on the patient.
+[INAUDIBLE] [SOUND] Now that the upper and lower a post are cut.
+We are going to use a ramming action.
+Again this is gonna be on both sides of the dash.
+As you can see, rolling the dash was able to gain a great deal of space.
+When we're doing this operation it's critical to monitor the rams.
+The rams are gonna be expanding our opening here at the lower post pushing the dash up and also bring the column with it.
+A lot of times you'll also see movement of the petal, because sometimes we can have an entrapment.
+With the victims foot between petal and the firewall.
+Another key point to point out, is that the back of the ram, most rescuers keep an eye on the front of the ram and watch the dash move and see if we're getting enough space and that's important.
+But we always have to monitor the back of the ram to ensure that it does not kick out during the operation.
+L brackets, or ram jammers, can also be used.
+To distribute our push point or to gain space based on the size or length of ram that you have in your cache.
+That concludes this segment of training minutes.
+And we'd like to thank Holmatra for sponsoring this